Mehdilotfi7/Mica/docs/src/examples.md

 # Examples

-This page provides illustrative examples demonstrating how to use Mocha.jl for changepoint detection across a range of domains.
-Before you go through this page, we recommend you to first familirize yoursef with the algorithm in [Tutorial: Understanding Mocha's Changepoint Detection Algorithm](@ref) page.
+This page provides illustrative examples demonstrating how to use Mica.jl for changepoint detection across a range of domains.
+Before you go through this page, we recommend you to first familirize yoursef with the algorithm in [Tutorial: Understanding Mica's Changepoint Detection Algorithm](@ref) page.

 ---